Tails2600/AGBE/README.md

 Note that the Windows build could possibly be more buggy than the Linux build.
 Not everything is implemented yet so don't expect everything to work correctly.
 If there is a problem, bug, or suggetion, put it into Issues.
+Ocassionally, because of the way I implemented input, the Hotkeys will randomly run, even if they are not pressed.
+If this happens with the Space Key, this will exit the program.
+## Controls
+Up = Up Arrow
+Down = Down Arrow
+Left = Left Arrow
+Right = Right Arrow
+Start = Enter
+Select = Backspace
+B = Left Ctrl
+A = Left Alt
+## Hotkeys
+o = Swap to 0x8000 Tileset
+p = Swap to 0x8800 Tileset
+Space = End Program